kkaitlyn111/nlp-models/neural dependency parser/README.txt

 A dependency parser analyzes the grammatical structure of a sentence, establishing relationships between head words, and words which modify those heads.
 There are multiple types of dependency parsers, including transition-based parsers, graph-based parsers, and feature-based parsers.
-Your implementation will be a transition-based parser, which incrementally builds up a parse one step at a time.
+This implementation is a transition-based parser, which incrementally builds up a parse one step at a time.
 At every step it maintains a partial parse, which is represented as follows:
 • A stack of words that are currently being processed.
 • A buffer of words yet to be processed.